17,99 €

 Produktbeschreibung

 Behind every great constitutional case, there is a person with a fascinating story.
 The Supreme Court decides some of the biggest issues in Canadian society: Do Canadians have the right to assisted suicide?
 Should same-sex couples be allowed to marry?
 How far does freedom of religion or freedom of expression go?
 In Constitutional Challengers, Adam Dodek has gathered together twenty-six of the most significant constitutional cases, including five major decisions concerning Indigenous rights.
 Behind every one of these cases is a person who had a problem to solve and ended up entangled in the Canadian judicial system.
-Some of these people became crusaders -- people who campaigned for a cause and set out to change other people's views and make broader social change.
-Like sex-workers' rights advocate Terri-Jean Bedford and abortion crusader Dr. Henry Morgentaler, some are villains to some and heroes to others.
-But most of the people behind the biggest legal decisions weren't trying to champion a cause, they were just trying to achieve a result that ended up being much bigger than themselves.
-They were along for the ride -- often a long and convoluted one -- in the Canadian justice system.
-It's within their journeys -- often overlooked by the media -- that the true victories and life-altering costs of standing up for one's beliefs can be found.
-Constitutional expert Adam Dodek worked with a team of researchers and writers to bring this fascinating book to life, including Sean Cousins, Yasmeen Atassi, Sébastien Cyr, Asha Sahota, Marna Swart, Jamie Bell, Bionca Chu, and Dominique Charland.
+Some of these people became crusaders - people who campaigned for a cause and set out to change other people's views and create broader social change.
+These individuals, such as sex-workers' rights advocate Terri-Jean Bedford and abortion provider Dr. Henry Morgentaler, are villains to some and heroes to others.
+But most of the people behind the biggest legal decisions weren't trying to champion a cause; they were just trying to achieve a result that became much bigger than themselves.
+They were along for the ride - often a long and convoluted one - in the Canadian justice system.
+It's within their journeys, often overlooked by the media, that the true victories and life-altering costs of standing up for one's beliefs can be found.

 Autorenporträt